MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/audio-conferencing-in-office-365/setting-up-the-meeting-migration-service-mms.md

 This section describes what happens when MMS is triggered in each of the following cases:

 - When a user is migrated from on-premises to the cloud
 - When an admin makes a change to the user’s audio conferencing settings
 - When a user is upgraded to TeamsOnly mode (TAP customers only)
 - When you use PowerShell

 ### Updating meetings when you move an on-premises user to the cloud

 This is the most common scenario where MMS helps create a smoother transition for your users.
 Without meeting migration, existing meetings organized by a user in Skype for Business Server on-premises would no longer work once the user is moved online.
-Therefore, when you use the on-premises admin tools (either **Move-CsUser** or the Admin Control Panel) to move a user to the cloud, existing meetings are automatically moved to the cloud as follows:
+Therefore, when you use the on-premises admin tools (either `Move-CsUser` or the Admin Control Panel) to move a user to the cloud, existing meetings are automatically moved to the cloud as follows:

-- If the **MoveToTeams** switch in **Move-CsUser** is specified, meetings are migrated directly to Teams.
+- If the `MoveToTeams` switch in `Move-CsUser` is specified, meetings are migrated directly to Teams.
 Use of this switch requires Skype for Business Server with CU8 or later.
 - Otherwise meetings are migrated to Skype for Business Online.

 In either case, if the user has been assigned an Audio Conferencing license before being moved to the cloud, the meetings will be created with dial-in coordinates.
 If you move a user from on-premises to the cloud and you intend for that user to use Audio Conferencing, we recommend that you first assign the audio conference before you move the user so that only 1 meeting migration is triggered.

 > [!NOTE]
-> Currently the ability to migrate meetings directly to Teams via the **MoveToTeams** switch is only available in TAP.
-If you are not a TAP customer and the **MoveToTeams** switch is specified, the user will be moved to TeamsOnly mode, but the meetings will be moved to Skype for Business Online.
+> Currently the ability to migrate meetings directly to Teams via the `MoveToTeams` switch is only available in TAP.
+If you are not a TAP customer and the `MoveToTeams` switch is specified, the user will be moved to TeamsOnly mode, but the meetings will be moved to Skype for Business Online.
 Even though the user is in TeamsOnly mode, they can still join any Skype for Business meeting.

 ### Updating meetings when a user's audio conferencing settings change

 In the following cases, MMS will update existing Skype for Business and Microsoft Teams meetings to add, remove, or modify dial-in coordinates:

 - When you assign or remove an Audio Conferencing license.
 - When you enable or disable audio conferencing.
 - When you change or reset the conference ID for a user configured to use public meetings.
 - When you move the user to a new audio conferencing bridge
 - When a phone number from a audio conferencing bridge is unassigned.
 This is a complex scenario which requires additional steps.
 For more information, see [Change the phone numbers on your audio conferencing bridge](https://docs.microsoft.com/en-us/MicrosoftTeams/change-the-phone-numbers-on-your-audio-conferencing-bridge).

 Not all changes to a user's audio conferencing settings trigger MMS.
 Specifically, the following two changes won't result in MMS updating meetings:

 - When you change the SIP address for the meeting organizer (either their SIP user name or their SIP domain)

-- When you change your organization's meeting URL using the **Update-CsTenantMeetingUrl** command.
+- When you change your organization's meeting URL using the `Update-CsTenantMeetingUrl` command.

 > [!NOTE]
 > MMS is not triggered if the user is enabled for a third-party ACP.
-ACP is scheduled for end of life on April 1, 2019 as previously announced.
+ACP is scheduled for end of life on April 1, 2019 as [previously announced](https://docs.microsoft.com/en-us/skypeforbusiness/legal-and-regulatory/end-of-integration-with-3rd-party-providers).
 If you want MMS to migrate a user’s meeting, first disable ACP for the user.

 ### Updating meetings when assigning TeamsUpgradePolicy

 > [!NOTE]
-this section describes upcoming functionality that will first be made available to TAP customers.
+> This section describes upcoming functionality that will first be made available to TAP customers.

-By default, meeting migration is automatically triggered when a user is granted an instance of **TeamsUpgradePolicy** with **mode=TeamsOnly** or **mode= SfBWithTeamsCollabAndMeetings**.
-If you do not want to migrate meetings when granting either of these modes, then specify **MigrateMeetingsToTeams $false** in **Grant-CsTeamsUpgradePolicy**.
+By default, meeting migration will be automatically triggered when a user is granted an instance of `TeamsUpgradePolicy` with `mode=TeamsOnly` or `mode= SfBWithTeamsCollabAndMeetings`.
+If you do not want to migrate meetings when granting either of these modes, then specify `MigrateMeetingsToTeams $false` in `Grant-CsTeamsUpgradePolicy`.

 Also note the following:

-- Meeting migration is only invoked when you grant **TeamsUpgradePolicy** for a specific user.
-If you grant **TeamsUpgradePolicy** with **mode=TeamsOnly** or **mode=SfBWithTeamsCollabAndMeetings** on a tenant-wide basis, meeting migration is not invoked.
+- Meeting migration is only invoked when you grant `TeamsUpgradePolicy` for a specific user.
+If you grant `TeamsUpgradePolicy` with `mode=TeamsOnly` or `mode=SfBWithTeamsCollabAndMeetings` on a tenant-wide basis, meeting migration is not invoked.
 - A user can only be granted TeamsOnly mode if the user is homed online.
-Users that are homed on-premises must be moved using **Move-CsUser** as previously described.
+Users that are homed on-premises must be moved using `Move-CsUser` as previously described.
 - Granting a mode other than TeamsOnly or SfBWithTeamsCollabAndMeetings does not convert existing Teams meetings to Skype for Business meetings.

 ## Managing MMS